Yannis Smaragdis

+Yannis Smaragdis (Γιάννης Σμαραγδής) is a Greek film director.
+In October 2024, he was the first Greek director elected as a regular member of the European Academy of Sciences and Arts.

 Biography

-He was born in Crete in 1946 and studied film in Greece and Paris, France.
-He appeared in 1972 with his short film Two Three Things... which received the first prize in the Athens Festival.
+He was born in Heraklion, Crete in 1946 and studied film in Greece and Paris, France.
+He appeared in 1972 with his short film Two Three Things... which received the first prize in the Athens Festival and received recognition at the Montreal Film Festival in Canada.
 Yannis Smaragdis has taught Mass Media courses at the Panteion University of Athens, as well as film direction and screenwriting at film schools in Greece.
 He has published 2 books: Poetic Geography (1995) and Cavafy (1997) - a literary form of the script of the film Cavafy.
 Yannis Smaragdis is an honorary member of the Directors Guild of America.